 Very slow ADF.

-The Canon PIXMA TR4720 is marketed as a home office printer, but it performs poorly for this use.
+The Canon PIXMA TR4720 is marketed as a small office printer, but it performs poorly for this use.
 It uses cartridges with a very low page yield, prints very slowly, and takes a while to warm up to print the first page.
 Its ADF is also very slow, as the scanner pauses between pages.
 User maintenance isn't especially easy either, as accessing the printer's internals can be tricky, and it can be difficult to reach paper jams by yourself.
-On the bright side, printed documents look great and detailed, and there's fairly decent connectivity options, making the printer easily accessible.
+On the bright side, printed documents look great and detailed, and there are fairly decent connectivity options, making the printer easily accessible.

 Documents look sharp and detailed.